Telekom Malaysia: Unifi

-Based in Cyberjaya, Telekom Research & Development Sdn Bhd (or TM R&D) is a wholly-owned subsidiary of Telekom Malaysia Berhad (TM) incorporated in 2000 and commenced operations in 2001.

-It is the centre of innovation for TM with a strategic role to bring new technology and innovation contributing to nation-building and the digital knowledge economy.

 Multimedia University (MMU)

 Multimedia University was set up through TM's wholly owned subsidiary Universiti Telekom Sdn Bhd (UTSB) in 1996, and is Malaysia's first private university.
-Its three campuses – in Melaka, Cyberjaya and Iskandar Puteri – host a total of 18,382 students, 1,600 of whom are foreigners.
+Its two campuses – in Melaka and Cyberjaya – host a total of approximately 15,000 students in pre-university, foundation, diploma, bachelor’s, master’s and doctoral level - attracting international students from over 76 countries that make up over 16% of its population.